Ecohesion-Collective/.github/profile/README.md

 We are a research group at the University of Pisa that studies the interactions between climate policies, economic transformations, and redistributive mechanisms.

-In our repositories you’ll find the main files that support the group’s collaborative work — in particular, the repository for the [Eurogreen](https://github.com/Ecohesion-Collective/Eurogreen) model — along with public replication materials for our research papers.
+In our repositories you’ll find the main files that support the group’s collaborative work along with public replication materials for our research papers.
+In particular, here we host the repository for the [Eurogreen](https://github.com/Ecohesion-Collective/Eurogreen) model — .

 As a member of the Ecohesion Collective, you’ll find here the key guidelines for working together and sharing your research via GitHub.
 <!--